JuliaLinearAlgebra/LinearMaps.jl/README.md

     will never evaluate `mat1*mat2`, since this is more costly than evaluating `mat1*(mat2*x)` and the latter is the only operation that needs to be performed by `LinearMap` objects anyway.
-While the cost of matrix addition is comparable to matrix vector multiplication, this too is not performed explicitly since this would require new storage of the same amount as of the original matrices.
+While the cost of matrix addition is comparable to matrix-vector multiplication, this too is not performed explicitly since this would require new storage of the same amount as of the original matrices.

+*   `ScaledMap`

+    Type for representing a scalar multiple of any `LinearMap` type.
+A `ScaledMap` will be automatically constructed if real or complex `LinearMap` objects are multiplied by real or complex scalars from the left or from the right.

 *   `UniformScalingMap`

     Type for representing a scalar multiple of the identity map (a.k.a. uniform scaling) of a certain size `M=N`, obtained simply as `UniformScalingMap(λ, M)`.
     The type `T` of the resulting `LinearMap` object is inferred from the type of `λ`.
-A `UniformScalingMap` of the correct size will be automatically created if `LinearMap` objects are multiplied by scalars from the left or from the right, respecting the order of multiplication.
+A `UniformScalingMap` of the correct size will be automatically constructed if `LinearMap` objects are multiplied by scalars from the left or from the right (respecting the order of multiplication), if either the `eltype` of the `LinearMap` or the scalar are of non-commutative type, .

 *   `LinearCombination`, `CompositeMap`, `TransposeMap` and `AdjointMap`